MahmoodAlmur/BankProject1/README.md

 + The code is writting in **`Procedural Programming`** using **C++** language

-+ The Project has 2 interfaces, the first interface is for managing `Clients` and the second is for managing `Users`
++ The Project has 2 interfaces:
+  >1. the first interface is for managing **Clients** and **Users**.
+It contains services and the Users access existing services based on permissions.
+  >2. the second is for Clients uses

 + The data is stored in `Text Document files`